 Separating sibling groups means children may permanently lose contact.

 Separation for any child is hard, but it is harder for older siblings who once were the protector.
 They know the bond between each other was the glue that kept them together; sadly, many of these children have suffered significant trauma, and thus, have lived by their own rules to survive.

 It is imperative that as long as siblings stay together, they know they will be okay, but to separate them will be devastating.
 More importantly, when children become separated, it is vital that regular contact is made and children can regularly visit siblings.

 ‘There is a legal duty for children in care to have reasonable contact with their parents, but siblings are not specified by statute.’

 Over 38% of children in care are over ten years old.

 Over 38% of children in care are over ten years old.
 There is little data to see if these children have been a part of sibling groups; my guess is they have.
-There is also little evidence to substantiate if these children were a parent figure or a carer.
-Many young people have nurtured strong feelings for protecting and caring for others; these maternal feelings never switch off.
-Children who have always looked out for others, and not themselves, can feel rejected and often, they take this rejection personally.
-Sadly, many children in this situation often feel they are at fault; many older siblings think they didn’t do enough and feel they are to blame.
+There is also little evidence of whether these children were parent figures or a carer.

 ‘If siblings stayed together, would there be fewer older children in care?‘